javieramayapat/daily-pet-facts/README.md

 - Get the detail of a fact in specific. 🐥
 - List a list with our best pest registered [🐤,😸,🐶]
 - Get a pet detail 😸

-## 🧬 Technology Stack

-To get started you just need to download docker on your machine, I leave the link right here. ➡️ [Docker](https://www.docker.com/get-started "Docker").

 ## 🧑‍💻 Installation Steps
 1. Clone the repository